LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 1: Installing LPhy Studio.</figcaption>
 </figure>

-To use LPhy with LPhyBEAST, we recommend that you install LPhy Studio inside your BEAST 2.* folder, and name the install directory `lphy`.
+To use LPhy with LPhyBEAST, we recommend that you install LPhy Studio inside your BEAST 2.* folder.

-Here the LPhy installation location is `/Applications/Beast 2.7.3/lphy`
+Here the LPhy installation location is `/Applications/Beast 2.7.x/lphy-studio-{{lphy_version}}`

 <figure class="image">
   <a href="/images/LPhyStudioInstallerLocation.png">